Q. How often do you hold your auctions?

 Q. Where do you advertise and how do you find buyers?

 Ans.
 When looking a property to auction the first question we ask ourselves is "Who is our buyer and how do we get to them"?
 Depending on the buyer we are trying to attract we will decide if the marketing needs to be local, regional, national or international in scope.
 Over the last few years the methods of getting to buyers has changed.
 We use Public Relations methods to get media sources to pick up stories in newspapers or on TV stations.
 In recent years primary methods were Wall Street Journal, local newspapers, business journals and direct mail.
-While these are still primary methods of advertising and promotion, we are also using new media such as email blasts, (RedNews, Property Blast, etc.) banner ads on on-line real estate publications (Globe St. NREI, Bisnow, ICSC, etc), CIEs (LoopNet, CoStar, CCIMREDEX, Catalyst, local and other CIEs) targeted radio and cable services, LinkedIn, Facebook, Twitter.
-We are always looking for effective methods to get to potential buyers, in a cost effective and time efficient manner.
+While these are still primary methods of advertising and promotion, we are also using new media such as email blasts, (RedNews, Property Blast, etc.) banner ads on on-line real estate publications (Globe St. NREI, Bisnow, ICSC, etc.), CIEs (LoopNet, CoStar, Catalyst, local and other CIEs) targeted radio and cable services, LinkedIn, Facebook, Zillow, Twitter, etc. We are always looking for new and effective methods to get to potential buyers, in a cost effective and time efficient manner.

 Q. Do you work with other brokers?